 When Should You Plant Dandelions?

-Dandelions can be planted in spring in all regions, and this may be the best time to plant them.
+Dandelions can be planted in spring in all regions, and this is the best time to plant them.
 They can develop the deep taproots that make them resilient after a summer of strong growth.
 As many homeowners with lawns have come to understand, dandelion roots are almost indestructible.
 Even if a large section of root is removed, the plant will regenerate and thrive.

 In temperate climates, dandelions can also be planted in autumn or even in winter.
 Dandelions blossom virtually all year long in mild climates, and seeds can also germinate all year long.